Eye of Providence Pendant — .925 Sterling Silver All-Seeing Eye

 The polymer eye at the center has a slight dome — it's raised above the surrounding silver frame.
 Under light, the iris catches and reflects at different angles than the metal, creating a dual-material interplay.
 The eye looks slightly wet or glossy compared to the matte-textured silver rays.

-The radiating rays around the triangular frame are sculpted into the silver — each ray has raised edges and recessed channels.
+The radiating rays around the eye are sculpted into the silver — each ray has raised edges and recessed channels.
 The .925 hallmark is on the back.
 At 5 grams, the pendant hangs comfortably on a standard chain.
 It sits flat against the chest without tilting.

-The triangular shape is taller than it is wide.
-On a chain, the point of the triangle faces downward, with the eye centered in the upper portion.
+The star silhouette is taller than it is wide.
+On a chain, the lower point of the star faces downward, with the eye centered where the two triangles interlock.
 The bail connects at the top center, keeping the pendant oriented correctly as you move.

 The Details That Matter